yuanj07/FSEG_py/readme.md

 # Factorization-based segmentation Python implementation

-This is a Python implementation of the factorization-based segmentation algorithm, which fast segment textured images.
+This is a Python implementation of the factorization-based segmentation algorithm, which fast segments textured images.
 The algorithm is described in

 **J. Yuan, D. L. Wang, and A. M. Cheriyadat.
 Factorization-based texture segmentation.
 IEEE Transactions on Image Processing, 2015.**